centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-freebox-restapi.md

 ## Prerequisites

-You have to authorize the client and generate an app_id and a token to monitor your freebox.
+You have to authorize the client and generate an app_id and a token to monitor your Freebox.

 - Call the API endpoint to authorize an application, replacing the values with the desired ones: